Florida Child Support Attorney

 Attorney Anne E. Raduns can help you make sure that child support is fairly calculated.
 The paying parent may be self-employed or own a business and not be reporting all income.
 Our firm uses all means necessary, including subpoena of bank records, to verify actual income.
 If the non-residential parent is intentionally unemployed or underemployed to avoid child support obligations, the court can impute income and increase support accordingly, thereby forcing the parent to get a job.
 If your financial circumstances have changed, either party can request a child support modification hearing.
 If the other parent is not paying the court-ordered support, we can assist you in contempt or enforcement actions.

-To contact us for an initial consultation, call us in Ocala at 352-877-3786.
-Anne E. Raduns, P.A., represents provides strong, effective representation for clients throughout Central Florida.
+To contact us for an initial consultation, call us at our Ocala office at 352-310-8235.
+Anne E. Raduns, P.A., provides strong, effective representation for clients throughout Central Florida.